pomerium/pomerium/docs/docs/readme.md

 ### Zero-trust

-Pomerium -- and zero-trust more broadly -- attempts to mitigate these shortcomings by adopting principles like:
+Pomerium attempts to mitigate these shortcomings by adopting principles like:

 - Trust flows from identity, device-state, and context; not network location.
 - Treat both internal and external networks as completely untrusted.